particle-iot/docs/src/content/en/shared/firmware.md

 Pins Configured as `INPUT`

-The Spark Core's pins configured as `INPUT` with `pinMode()`` are said to be in a high-impedance state.
+The device's pins configured as `INPUT` with `pinMode()`` are said to be in a high-impedance state.
 Pins configured as `INPUT` make extremely small demands on the circuit that they are sampling, equivalent to a series resistor of 100 Megohms in front of the pin.
 This makes them useful for reading a sensor, but not powering an LED.

 If you have your pin configured as an `INPUT`, you will want the pin to have a reference to ground, often accomplished with a pull-down resistor (a resistor going to ground).